 When traveling in Europe, train is the way to go.
 If you’re wondering where to find good deals for rail lines around Europe, this is the right place for you!

-BlaBlaCar is a website that lets you share rides by only giving some gas money to the person driving you.
-It’s a cheap fun way to get places when traveling.
+ShuttleFinder is a website that lets you find shuttle rides online for your upcoming trip.
+It’s a cheap fun way to get away from the airport when traveling.

 Auto Europe is one of the largest car rental companies with 20,000 car rental locations in 180 countries and prices that are hard to beat even by local companies!
 The best part: you can compare different rentals around the web before booking!